New for summer 2020 we have a developed a water safety campaign working with family members who have lost loved ones to accidental drowning.

 What about swimming at the beach?

-When you are swimming at a beach, be beware of which flag is flying as this will warn you of any dangers.
-Here is what to look for:
+When you are swimming at a beach, be aware of which flag is flying as this will warn you of any dangers.

 - Red and yellow flags - lifeguards on patrol